-When used as an adjunct for peripheral nerve block the dose of dexmedetomidine is usually 1 mcg/kg to achieve the desired prolongation.
+When used as an adjunct for peripheral nerve block, the dose of dexmedetomidine is usually 1 mcg/kg to achieve the desired prolongation.

-There are no absolute contraindications to use of dexmedetomidine.
+There are no absolute contraindications to the use of dexmedetomidine.
 However, it should be used cautiously in patients with bradycardia and hypotension as the medication may exacerbate these findings.
 Additionally, it should be used cautiously in patients with known heart failure as there is level B evidence showing dexmedetomidine can potentially exacerbate myocardial dysfunction.